Canary Islands: Population genetics

-Graciosa Island or commonly La Graciosa is a volcanic island in the Canary Islands of Spain, located 2 km (1.2 mi) north of the island of Lanzarote across the Strait of El Río.
-It was formed by the Canary hotspot.
-The island is part of the Chinijo Archipelago and the Chinijo Archipelago Natural Park (Parque Natural del Archipiélago Chinijo).
-It is administrated by the municipality of Teguise.
-In 2018 La Graciosa officially became the eighth Canary Island.
-Before then, La Graciosa had the status of an islet, administratively dependent on the island of Lanzarote.
-It is the smallest and least populated of the main islands, with a population of about 700 people.
+The native inhabitants of the Canary Islands hold a gene pool that is predominantly European and native Guanche.
+It was found that Guanche males contributed less to the gene pool of modern Canary Islanders than Guanche females.
+Haplogroups typical among the Guanche have been found at high frequencies in Latin America, suggesting that descendants of the Guanche played an active role in the Spanish colonization of the Americas.

-Data
+In 2017, the first genome-wide data from the Guanches confirmed a North African origin and that they were genetically most similar to ancient North African Berber peoples of the nearby North African mainland.
+It also showed that modern inhabitants of Gran Canaria carry an estimated 16%–31% Guanche autosomal ancestry.
+A 2018 genetic study found that the Canarian population is, on average at an autosomal level, 75–83% European, 17–23% North African and 3% Sub-saharan.

 Economy and environment

 The economy is based primarily on tourism, which makes up 32% of the GDP.
 The Canaries receive about 12 million tourists per year.
 Construction makes up nearly 20% of the GDP and tropical agriculture, primarily bananas and tobacco, are grown for export to Europe and the Americas.
 Ecologists are concerned that the resources, especially in the more arid islands, are being overexploited but there are still many agricultural resources like tomatoes, potatoes, onions, cochineal, sugarcane, grapes, vines, dates, oranges, lemons, figs, wheat, barley, maize, apricots, peaches and almonds.

 Water resources are also being overexploited, due to the high water usage by tourists.
 Also, some islands (such as Gran Canaria and Tenerife) overexploit the ground water.
 This is done in such degree that, according to European and Spanish legal regulations, the current situation is not acceptable.
 To address the problems, good governance and a change in the water use paradigm have been proposed.
 These solutions depend largely on controlling water use and on demand management.
 As this is administratively difficult and politically unpalatable, most action is currently directed at increasing the public offer of water through import from outside; a decision which is economically, politically and environmentally questionable.

 To bring in revenue for environmental protection, innovation, training and water sanitation a tourist tax was considered in 2018, along with a doubling of the ecotax and restrictions on holiday rents in the zones with the greatest pressure of demand.

 The economy is € 25 billion (2001 GDP figures).
 The islands experienced continuous growth during a 20-year period, up until 2001, at a rate of approximately 5% annually.
 This growth was fueled mainly by huge amounts of foreign direct investment, mostly to develop tourism real estate (hotels and apartments), and European Funds (near €11 billion in the period from 2000 to 2007), since the Canary Islands are labelled Region Objective 1 (eligible for euro structural funds).
 Additionally, the EU allows the Canary Islands Government to offer special tax concessions for investors who incorporate under the Zona Especial Canaria (ZEC) regime and create more than five jobs.